 Great volunteer opportunities are available for diverse talents and interests.
-For a one-time volunteer opportunity, please look for the "Apply Here" link below.
-For all other volunteer opportunities, please use the On-going Volunteer Application.
+Most City of Kirkland volunteer opportunities require the On-going Volunteer Application.
+For a one-time volunteer opportunity/assignment, please use the One-Time Event Volunteer Service Agreement (PDF-162 kb).

 The City offers several opportunities to help preserve, protect and enhance our parks, open spaces and natural environment.

 Note: Youth volunteers under the age of 14 must be supervised by an adult when volunteering with the City’s Parks & Community Services Department.
-A parent/guardian must sign a service agreement for any volunteer under 18.
+For volunteers ages 14-17, please bring this service agreement (PDF-162 kb) with parent/guardian signature to the volunteer event.

 Green Kirkland Partnership works to restore natural areas in the City.
 Many volunteer events are planned in parks all around the City.
-City contact: Sharon Rodman at 425.587.3305.
+City contact: Katie Cava at 425.587.3306.

 Eagle Scout/Capstone Projects are the perfect opportunity to make a lasting impression in the City.
 A limited number of projects are accepted at any one time.
 City contact: Jeff Rotter at 425.587.3343.